 An in depth critical examination of multicultural literature for young children and adolescents.
 Strategies for selecting and evaluating tests/resources will be explored considering issues of voice, worldviews, culture, rituals, language, and lifestyles.

 Examines critical issues that affect the literacy development and instruction of adolescents.
 Through readings, reflection, assessment and conversations, we will highlight multiple perspectives of how best to engage adolescents and how secondary schools can be structured to advance the reading and writing skills of adolescents.

 REED 726 ADVANCED CLINIC INTERNSHIP IN READING (3)

 Advanced clinical experience with clients, families and paraprofessionals.
 Prerequisite: REED 626.

 Review of theories and research in the field of reading.
 Prerequisites: 15 credits in reading education or consent of instructor.

 Design, implement, and evaluate experiences for the professional development of educators in the area of literacy.
 Explore research from various fields that influence the effectiveness of professional development in the area of literacy.
-Special Permit required.
-Prerequisite: 15 credits in reading education courses.
+Prerequisites: 15 units in reading education courses.